gggeek/pinba_php/README.md

 As for the server side, the library is tested for compatibility against both a Pinba server and a Pinba2 one.

 Features not (yet) supported:
-- ini setting `pinba.resolve_interval`
 - 3rd argument `$hit_count` in function `pinba_timer_start` is accepted but not used.
 Same for `PinbaClient` instances
-- in the data reported by `pinba_get_info` and reported to the Pinba server, `doc_size` has always a value of 0.
-This can be worked around by using an instance of `PinbaClient` and calling `setDocumentSize`
 - in the data reported to the Pinba server, the following information has always a fixed value or is not reported at all:
-  `status`, `memory_footprint`, `requests`.
-Again, using a `PinbaClient` instance can fix that
+  `requests`
 - Timers data misses `ru_utime` and `ru_stime` members.
 This is true also for timers added to `PinbaClient` instances
+- ini setting `pinba.resolve_interval` is not supported and most likely never will

 Known issues - which cannot be fixed:
 - lack in precision in time reporting: the time reported for page execution will be much shorter with any php code than it can be measured with a php extension.
-We suggest thus not to take the time reported by this package as an absolute value, but rather use it to check macro-issues, such as a page taking 10 seconds to run, or 10 times as much as another page
+We suggest thus not to take the time reported by this package as an absolute value, but rather use it to check macro-issues, such as a page taking 10 seconds to run, or 10 times as much as another page.
+In the demo file [docs/sample.php](docs/sample.php) we showcase how to make time measurement as precise as possible
 - impact on system performances: the cpu time and ram used by this implementation (which runs on every page of your site!) are also bigger than the resources used by the php extension.
 It is up to you to decide if the extra load added to your server by using this package is worth it or not, esp. for heavily loaded production servers
-- the warnings raised when incorrect data is passed to the pinba php functions are of severity E_USER_WARNING instead of E_WARNING
+- the warnings raised when incorrect data is passed to the pinba php functions are of severity `E_USER_WARNING` instead of `E_WARNING`
+- in the data reported by `pinba_get_info` and reported to the Pinba server, `doc_size` has always a value of 0.
+This can be worked around by using an instance of `PinbaClient` and calling `setDocumentSize`
+- in the data reported to the Pinba server, `memory_footprint` has always a fixed value of 0 or is not reported at all.
+  Again, using a `PinbaClient` instance can fix that - but there is no php function available that I know of which can report the equivalent usage of the `mallinfo` C call done by the php extension

 ## Notes